Music community remembers rock ‘n’ roll drummer

-In 1991, drummers Pastoria, left, and Gregg Bissonette, right, hung out in Bissonette’s garage in Woodland Hills, California.
+In 1991, drummers Brian Pastoria, left, and Gregg Bissonette, right, hung out in Bissonette’s garage in Woodland Hills, California.
 Bissonette is among those in the music community remembering Pastoria, who died March 18.
+“He was a great friend and wonderful drummer,” Bissonette said.

 Photo provided by Gregg Bissonette